iziuqo/Simple-Stellar-Payment-System/README.md

 - Secret keys are never stored
 - Public keys stored in localStorage
-- All transactions occur server-side
+- All transactions occur client-side
 - Testnet only - do not use with mainnet keys
 - Automatic key validation and verification